 It was the perfect luxury backdrop to welcome us to this elegant resort town.
 Recently renovated in 2011, we were truly mesmerized by how the design welcomed both modern aesthetics and Alpine design.
 The 78 guest rooms and suites were all unique, all while keeping a seamless flow— wood elements swathed the walls creating a warm, inviting atmosphere.
 Neutral palates with pops of color in the furniture brought visual interest to the clean décor, while modern bathrooms made us inspired for our very own renovations.
 This hotel thought of everything—guests never even have to leave the premises.

-Relax at the Dipiù Spa by Giardino where you can experience Dipiù, an organic beauty line of exquisite oil scents, hand creams come from selected first class product from Ticino.
+Relax at the Dipiù Spa by Giardino where you can experience Dipiù, an organic beauty line of exquisite oil scents and hand creams that come from selected first class products from Ticino.

 While we stayed a glorious two nights at the Giardino Mountain Hotel, the food was spectacular.
 Each morning we would indulge in a breakfast buffet with so much variety— fresh breads, cheeses, salmon, eggs, and meats (definitely not your typical continental breakfast).
 We took breakfast out on the terrace and enjoyed majestic views of the mountain.